- About

 At the end of one academic year, graduates from both programs will earn a Master of Engineering degree, but the focus and requirements of the programs are different:

-- Technical Content.
+• Technical Content.
 Equally deep.
 The menu of possible courses is much greater in Ithaca.
 Courses at Cornell Tech are smaller, less structured, and resonate with the entrepreneurial theme.

-- Business Courses.
+• Business Courses.
 Cornell Tech has specially designed courses offered by the Johnson School.
 Ithaca students have access to more general courses offered by the Johnson School and other units such as the Department of Economics and the Department of Science, Technology, and Society.

-- Project.
+• Project.
 At Cornell Tech there are team projects associated with local organizations and industry.
 On the main Cornell University Campus there is a greater number of project formats, e.g., 1:1 with a CS faculty member, 1:1 with a non-CS faculty member, group projects with research and project teams, IT work in a science laboratory.

 Cornell Tech uses a different application system (SalesForce) and that makes it possible for you to apply to each program independently if you so desire.
+Please visit the Cornell Tech website for more information.

 Q: I am an MEng student in another field at Cornell.
 Can I transfer to the CS MEng Program?

 There are no mid-term transfers from one MEng program to another.
 Should you currently be enrolled in an M.Eng Program in a field other than CS and wish to apply to the CS MEng Program you are welcome to do so, but not until the next admissions cycle.
-You will need to have all of your original applcation materials sent to the CS MEng Office by your Grad Field Advisor and send a separate statement of purpose, updated transcripts and any additional LORs as well prior to the deadline for applications.
+You will need to request a change of program by asking your Graduate Field Advisor to share your original application materials with the CS MEng Admissions Office.
+You will need to also send a separate statement of purpose, updated transcripts, and any additional LORs prior to the deadline for applications.
 Your application will be reviewed along with the others in the application pool.
-If you will have completed all of your MEng degree requirements for your current program prior to the semester for which you are applying, you will need to start a new application and submit all new supporting documents.
+If granted admission, you will be approved for a change of program.
+There is no guarantee that any of the credits completed prior to your program change will be accepted toward CS M.Eng degree credits.

 Q: My background is not in Computer Science and I have not completed the courses listed on the pre-requisite page.
-Can I be admitted on the condition that I complete the pre-requisites?
+Can I be admitted on the condition that I complete the prerequisites?

-Q: I do not have a formal background in Computer Science, but I feel I am prepared for the CS MEng program based on self study, MOOCs and work experience.
+Q: I do not have a formal background in Computer Science, but I feel I am prepared for the CS MEng program based on self-study, MOOCs, and work experience.
 How do I "prove" I am capable of being successful in the courses required for the program?

-- Take a course or two which is similar to caliber and content as one of our Master's level courses and do well.
+• Take a course or two which is similar to caliber and content as one of our Master's level courses and do well.
 Submit the transcript as an indication that you are capable of the work required in our program.

-- Include a detailed description of your self-study, MOOC completion and work experience and how it prepares you for the courses you will need to complete in the CS MEng Program.
+• Include a detailed description of your self-study, MOOC completion, and work experience and how it prepares you for the courses you will need to complete in the CS MEng Program.